 161 Castlereagh Street, Sydney

-In the Strand Arcade, this espresso bar usually has a line of people happily waiting for their fix.
-The owner (who also founded Coffee Alchemy in Marrickville), Hazel de los Reyes, is an award-winning roaster, and it shows in the quality of coffee as well as the many brewing methods on offer.
+In the heart of Strand Arcade, Gumption usually has a line of people as if on a pilgrimage happily waiting on a cup of the best coffee in Sydney CBD.
+The owner (who also founded Coffee Alchemy in Marrickville), is an award-winning roaster, and it shows in the quality of coffee as well as the many brewing methods on offer.
 When it’s your turn to order, ask for an espresso.
 Velvety-smooth with a thick crema on top, it’s incredible.

 The Strand Arcade, Shop 11, 412-414 George Street, Sydney

 For those hunting the best coffee in Sydney CBD, head to Klink, an oasis on the ground floor of the Gaffa Gallery.
 It'll be your go-to, especially if you like your cup of joe to be robust and seriously strong.
 This haunt’s house blend comes courtesy of Golden Cobra, and it’s a rich, syrupy roast that’s dark and delicious.
 Whether you're leisurely soaking in the gallery vibes or sprinting through your day, Klink's got you covered with its grab-and-go takeaway window.